Skip to Content

 The soil’s drainage capacity is essential for jade plants as they are adapted to growing in sandy and rocky soils.
 When watered, water should be able to flow through the soil particles.
 Like most succulent plants, jade plants can absorb and store water within their leaves.

 The plant roots require well-aerated soils whereby air can flow in and out through the soil particles.
-Waterlogged soils suffocate the plant’s roots, and they cannot carry out cellular aerobic processes that require oxygen.
+Waterlogged soils suffocate the plant’s roots and cannot carry out cellular aerobic processes that require oxygen.

 The best soil choice for these plants should be grainy, allowing out excess water every time you water the plant.
-The soil should also have the capacity to hold just enough moisture for the plant.
+The soil should also hold just enough moisture for the plant.

 Due to the shallow root system, the plant requires the ground to be stable enough to provide the necessary support.